ecow/ldcdemo/README.md

 A reasonable solution is to copy the data you need from dbpedia to your own knowlege base system, so you can safely use it in your application.

 This is where [linkeddata.center](http://linkeddata.center/) service plays its role.
-It allows you to create and host a knoledge base populated from Linked (Open) data, from  private data or from any combination of both (in this case just dbpedia).
+It allows you to create and host a knoledge base populated from Linked Open data, from  private data or from any combination of both (in this case we use just just dbpedia).
 The knowledge base exposes a [sparql end-point](http://www.w3.org/TR/sparql11-query/) full compliant with the last [W3C semantic web standards](http://www.w3.org/standards/semanticweb/).
 You can create data mashup, apply rules, data inferences and many other features.